-Hop On, Hop Off City Sightseeing Tours -- (www.citysightseeingneworleans; [tel] 800/362-1811).
-We’re not crazy about the sight of the familiar but garish Big Red Bus splayed across the city’s historic streets.
-But conceptually their double-deckers offer a very good way to see the city at your own pace.
+Hop On, Hop Off City Sightseeing Tours -- (www.citysightseeingneworleans; tel.
+800/362-1811).
+We’re not crazy about the sight of the familiar but garish Big Red Bus splayed across the city’s historic streets (couldn't they at least have designed them to resemble our local streetcars?).
+But admittedly these double-deckers offer a good way to get oriented and see the city at your own pace.
 Like any multi-site, multi-day package, it’s a good deal if you’re really going to use it.
 The buses stop at 15 locations—from the French Market to the World War II Museum in the Central Business District and up to Magazine Street.
 Enough buses circulate so that you’ll be picked up within 30 minutes at any of the stops.
 Onboard the enclosed bus or open-air roof (bring sunscreen), a guide narrates the sights along the way.
 It’s rote but explanatory and helpful, and includes escorted walking tours of the French Quarter and Garden District.
-You can purchase tickets online, print them, and show up at any stop; or buy a ticket on the bus or at ticket offices at 700 Decatur St., or 501 Basin St (the Basin St. Station Visitor and Information Center).
+You can purchase tickets online, print them, and show up at any stop; or buy a ticket on the bus or at ticket offices at 700 Decatur St., or 501 Basin St (the Basin St. Station Visitor Center).
 Buses run continuously from 9:30am to 5:30pm.
-It's $44 for unlimited hop on, hop off sightseeing over 3 days ($10 children 3–12).
+It's $49 for unlimited hop on, hop off sightseeing over 3 days ($10 children 3–12).

-Clue Carré -- (www.cluecarre.com; [tel] 504/667-2583), a New Orleans version of the popular escape room craze, is a good rainy-day option for couples or small groups.
-Participants are “locked” in one of five heavily decorated, locally-themed rooms and given clues which they must answer to solve a mystery and thereby “escape.”
-It works best when clue hunters’ backgrounds and ages are diverse.
-830 Union St. $28 per person (8 and older).
+Clue Carré -- (830 Union St.; www.cluecarre.com; tel.
+504/667-2583), a New Orleans version of the popular escape room craze, is a good rainy-day option for couples or small groups.
+Participants are “locked” in one of five heavily decorated, locally-themed rooms and given clues that they must answer to solve a mystery and thereby “escape.”
+It works best when clue hunters’ backgrounds and ages are diverse ($28 per person; 8 and older only).

-A swamp tour can be a hoot, particularly if you get a guide who calls alligators to your boat for a little skewered snack (please keep your hands inside the boat—they can look a lot like a snack to a gator).
+A swamp tour can be a hoot, particularly if you get a guide who attracts alligators to your boat (please keep your hands inside the boat—they can look a lot like dinner to a gator).
 On all the following tours, you’re likely to see alligators and waterfowl such as egrets, owls, herons, bald eagles and ospreys.
 Or less frequently, spot a feral hog, otter, beaver, frog, turtle, raccoon, deer, or nutria.
 But even during winter hibernation, a morning spent floating on the bayou is mighty pleasant, and learning about how this unique ecosystem contributes to the local culture and economy is quite interesting.
-Plus, the swamps are simply spookily beautiful.
+Plus, the swamps are simply eerily beautiful.